 If you do not get in to a table service restaurant, go to a quick service restaurant and save the money you would have given as a tip at the table service restaurant.
 Plus, the food is less expensive!
 Just grab a turkey leg and eat it while watching the fireworks.
 I bet you that would be the meal all of you would remember the most and be the topic of many fun discussions for many, many years.
 To see All Access Disney Group‘s most popular Quick Service restaurants, click here.
 Also, in my opinion, the resorts have the best QS food options and more tasty options at the resorts.

 Most importantly, have an open mind, be flexible, be patient and have a great time.

 After booking a last minute trip to Disney in 2014, I was left with slim pickings for dinner reservations.
 I ended up checking every day, multiple times per day for reservations to where I wanted to go.
 Literally, I started in the morning and kept checking until I went to bed.
 Around 7am one morning, when I started my usual dining reservation check for the day, a long list of available reservations popped up.

 I have never heard nor have I read anything about a special time release of reservations.
-There were discussions that not all reservations are released 180 days in advance.
+There were discussions that not all reservations are released 180 days in advance (180 was the previous allotted days in advance you could book dining reservations).
 No one ever specified or hinted as to when the rest were released.
 One would think a few would be released a little bit over time, but I saw a pattern.
 Check the morning of 14 days before the date you are looking for a reservation.
 Not 13 days, but 14 days EXACTLY (preferably in the morning before 7am EST).
 By the time the afternoon of the 14th day rolled around, most of that list I saw at 7am were GONE!!
 Happy reservation hunting and have a magical vacation!!